 She is never without a stack of books by her bedside.
 Her tastes range from police procedurals to romance via thrillers and post-vampire apocalypse dystopian sagas.
-Her two books, The Channelling Group and The Walk-In are available in paperback and Kindle format from Amazon.
-She contributed a story to Memories of the Afterlife, edited by Dr Michael Newton, pioneering author of Journey of Souls.
+Her two novels, The Channelling Group and The Walk-In (both paranormal adventures with a dash of romance) are available in paperback and Kindle format from Amazon.
+She contributed a story to the best-selling Memories of the Afterlife, edited by Dr Michael Newton, pioneering author of Journey of Souls.

 Jason McClean is married with two fantastic children that fill up his days with more happiness than he ever thought possible.
 Name checks for Gaelen and Ariane, not to mention his much loved wife, Lyn.
 Jason enjoys mountain biking in his spare time and the older he gets the bigger the jumps he is completing.
 He enjoys riding on the roads as well.
 With a background in motorcycle journalism (Chief Reporter at Motorcycle News and Editor of Inside Line, the Motorcycle Trade Magazine), Jason wrote the biography of his friend and triple British Superbike Champion John Reynolds, published by Haynes in 2008.

 Jason is currently writing short stories and building up his voice and writing style for fiction novels.
 He reads a lot and enjoys thrillers, horror, sci-fi, fantasy and young adult genres.
 He likes cinema (a brief spell as a cinema critic when training as a journalist was one of the best jobs in the world), travelling, theatre, eating out, property investing and meeting interesting new people.